lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 A single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, however SHA2 is not us must be wrapped in the HKDF construction.

 The lower security levels are provided with HKDF-SHA2 as the KDF in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM function.
 Higher security levels are paired with SHA3 for computational efficiency, and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar spicifications.

+While it may seem odd to use 256-bit hash functions at all security levels, this aligns with ML-KEM which produces a 256-bit shared secret key at all security levels.
+SHA-256, SHA3-256, KMAC128 all have >= 256 bits of (2nd) preimage resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.

 ## Domain Separators {#sec-domain}